RobRendell/gTove/README.md

 * Show the alert icon on the user's avatar while they're ignoring a pending gTove update.
 * Add buttons to clear dice-roll history, and to toggle dice pool results between listing individual dice in sorted order (listed from lowest to highest) or unsorted order (listed in an arbitrary but fixed order).
+* Update login to GIS, due to https://developers.google.com/identity/oauth2/web/guides/migration-to-gis

 ## Plans/TODO

+Update to Firebase for networking.
+* Clients will receive historical actions as well, so we need some way to not dispatch actions that are have already updated the state of the loaded tabletop.
+* Need some mechanism to clean up old data in the RTDB.
+Maybe the GM hub client can delete old actions after saving the tabletop.

 ### Bugs
 * Mini editor after cropping PDF only used top half of the screen.